Karl Triana

-Karl Lewis Triana (born October 7, 1992) is a Colombian professional baseball pitcher who is a free agent.
+Karl Lewis Triana (born October 7, 1992) is a Colombian former professional baseball pitcher.

+Career

+Arizona Diamondbacks

 Triana pitched for the Missoula Osprey of the Rookie-level Pioneer League in 2012.
-He was promoted to the Hillsboro Hops of the Class A-Short Season Northwest League for the 2013 season, but struggled, and was demoted to Missoula.
+He was promoted to the Hillsboro Hops of the Low–A Northwest League for the 2013 season, but struggled, and was demoted to Missoula.

+Gary SouthShore RailCats

-In 2016, Triana pitched for the Gary SouthShore RailCats of the American Association of Independent Professional Baseball.
+In 2016, Triana pitched for the Gary SouthShore RailCats of the American Association of Professional Baseball.
 During the season, he threw a no-hitter and set the franchise single-season record for strikeouts.

+Baltimore Orioles

+On April 5, 2017, Triana signed a minor league contract with the Baltimore Orioles organization.
+He spent the year with the High–A Frederick Keys, where he made 10 appearances and registered a 5.95 ERA with 22 strikeouts in 19 2/3 innings pitched.
+Triana elected free agency following the season on November 10.

+International career

 Triana played for the Colombian national baseball team in the 2017 World Baseball Classic.
 For the 2017 season, Triana played for the Québec Capitales of the Canadian-American Association of Professional Baseball.